MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/inventory_item.md

 ### Prefab

 * Spreadsheet label: **Prefab**
-* Class attribute: [[Prefab|Data-Structure:-Prefab]] `this.prefab`
+* Class attribute: [Prefab](prefab.md) `this.prefab`

 This is the ID of the Prefab this Inventory Item is an instance of.
 It gives the Inventory Item most of its properties.
 The class attribute, `this.prefab` is a reference to the actual Prefab object underlying the Inventory Item, making all of that Prefab's attributes accessible.

-This cell can never be left blank, even for empty [[Equipment Slots|Data-Structure:-EquipmentSlot]].
+This cell can never be left blank, even for empty [Equipment Slots](equipment_slot.md).
 If the Inventory Item is an Equipment Slot with nothing equipped to it, this should be `NULL`.

 ### Identifier